2260.01 - SECTION 504/ADA PROHIBITION AGAINST DISCRIMINATION BASED ON DISABILITY

 who is of any age during which it is mandatory under Ohio law to provide educational services to disabled persons; or

-to whom the State is required to provide a free appropriate public education pursuant to the Individuals with Disabilities Education Improvement Act (IDEA).
+to whom the State is required to provide a free appropriate public education pursuant to the Individuals with Disabilities Education Improvement Act (IDEIA).

-With respect to vocational education services, a qualified person with a disability means a disabled person who meets the academic and technical standards requisite to admission or participation in the vocational program or activity.
+With respect to vocational education services, a qualified person with a disability means a person with a disability who meets the academic and technical standards requisite to admission or participation in the vocational program or activity.
 The Board will not deny a student with disabilities access to its vocational education programs or courses due to architectural and/or equipment barriers, or because the student needs related aids or services to receive an appropriate education.

 Dublin, OH 43017

-The name(s), title(s), and contact information of these individuals will be published annually in the parent/student and staff handbooks, on the School District's web site, and on each individual school's web site.
+The name(s), title(s), and contact information of these individuals will be published annually on the School District's website, in the student handbooks, and on each individual school's website.